Termination for convenience

 A termination for convenience clause, or "T for C" clause, enables a party to a contract to bring the contract to an end without the need to establish that the other party is in default, for example because the client party's needs have changed, or in order to arrange for another party to complete the contract.

 Parties may agree to include a termination for convenience clause in a contract under the freedom of contract principle.
-However, in some countries and legal jurisdictions they may be statute law or case law which affects the operation or interpretation of such a clause.
+However, in some countries and legal jurisdictions there may be statute law or case law which affects the operation or interpretation of such a clause.

-Examples
+Use in the United States

+In the United States, Part 49 of the Federal Acquisition Regulation (FAR) establishes policies and procedures relating to the complete or partial termination of contracts for the convenience of the Government, alongside making provision for termination due to the default of the contractor.
+When it is in the government's interest, the FAR provides for contracts to be terminated.
+In circumstances where there is no contractor default, the grounds for termination will be for "the convenience of the government".
+Part 49.104 includes an opportunity for a terminated contractor to submit a termination settlement proposal, which is to be submitted "promptly".